 Hatcher (Dottie), Brad Garrett (Chug), Cedric the Entertainer (Leadbottom),

 and John Cleese (Bulldog).
 Directed by Klay Hall, it was initially set to be

 released as a direct-to-video film.
 (Planes will gross $239.3 million

 Actor Sam Elliott is born in Sacramento, California.
 Known for his thick horseshoe moustache,

 deep, resonant voice, and Western drawl, he voiced the character of Butch, a Tyrannosaurus who runs a "ranch"

 filled with prehistoric longhorns, for Pixar's 2015 animated release The Good Dinosaur.

-known as one of the best-selling music artists of all time, she played the Fairy Godmother in a television adaption of Cinderella, for which she also co-produced (with Debra Martin Chase).
-It aired on The Wonderful World of Disney
+as one of the best-selling music artists of all time, she played the Fairy Godmother in a television adaption of Cinderella, for which she also co-produced (with Debra Martin Chase).
+It aired on The Wonderful World of Disney in 1997.
+Houston's

 Hollywood Pictures releases the comedy-drama Jack, starring Robin Williams and